Uzunköprü Bridge: Construction and opening

 The land where Uzunköprü Bridge was to be built had first to be cleared up from spinose structures and other vegetation, which had provided cover for thieves and thugs.

-Ottoman scholars differ about the year construction of the bridge began—according to Hoca Sadeddin Efendi, it was started in 1426/7, but Karaçelebizade Abdülaziz Efendi (Note: 829 or 831 in the Islamic calendar respectively.) wrote that construction on the bridge was begun in 1427/8 by the sultan's head architect Muslihiddin and craftsman Mehmed, and that it was completed in 1443/4.
+Ottoman scholars differ about the year construction of the bridge began.
+According to Hoca Sadeddin Efendi, it was started in 1426/7, but Karaçelebizade Abdülaziz Efendi wrote that construction on the bridge was begun in 1427/8 by the sultan's head architect Muslihiddin and craftsman Mehmed, and that it was completed in 1443/4.

-Stones were sourced from quarries in the nearby villages of Yağmurca, Eskiköy and Hasırcıarnavut.
+Stones were sourced from quarries in the nearby villages of Yağmurca, Eskiköy and Hasırcıarnavutköy.
 The bridge was built using pre-cut blocks of limestone.
 Khorasan mortar, which slowly hardens on contact with the air, was used to bind the blocks together.
 At places where the abutments could not be built on a solid rock foundation, wooden piles were used.
 It is not known if cofferdams were used, but it is likely they were not, as most of the work on the bridge would have taken place during dry periods, when the river level was lower.
 Once the foundation was ready, the stones making up the arches were laid using wooden molds in the shapes of the arches.
 At wet periods or at places where the river was running, the formwork was placed in special slots, which was a difficult process.
 This is seen as the reason as to why construction took sixteen years.